Koopman operator-based discussion on partial observation in stochastic systems: Partial observations in stochastic systems

 where we define

 and

-Although the matrix $Z$ is not diagonal, the following assumption for the dictionary functions $\{|\psi_i\rangle\}$ makes the discussion simple: the functions $\{|\psi_i\rangle\}$ consist of monomial basis functions.
+Note that the matrix $Z$ in \eref{eq_Z_pre} is not diagonal.
+Hence, we need some effort to evaluate the inverse matrix $Z^{-1}$.
+However, the following assumption for the dictionary functions $\{|\psi_i\rangle\}$ makes the discussion simple: The functions $\{|\psi_i\rangle\}$ consist of monomial basis functions.
 Then, an element in $\{|\psi_i\rangle\}$ has the following form:

 where $\bm{n} = \{n_1,n_2,\dots,n_D\}$.
 The corresponding bra state is defined as